-15. Bentonite Sulphur.
-Another of the newer materials is bentonite sulphur which is sulphur blended with bentonite (a clay-like material).
-This product has been tested extensively in Michigan and usually has not mixed with water and some emulsifying agent and then treated mechanically to break the oil into very fine globules or particles that remain in suspension in the water.
+18. Much interest has been shown in the use of oil sprays of various kinds.
+There are two general classes of oil sprays;-miscible oils and oil emulsions.
+In general, the miscible oils are factory-made products, while the emulsions are often home-made, although several commercially-made emulsions are now available.
+An oil emulsion consists of oil that has been mixed with water and some emulsifying agent and then treated mechanically to break the oil into very fine globules or particles that remain in suspension in the water.
 The stock emulsions with which fruit growers are familiar contain oil, emulsifier, and water.
 These emulsions, before being applied to the tree, are diluted in the sprayer tank with water.